Jimver/cuda-toolkit/README.md

 **Optional**
 (For Linux and 'local' method only) override arguments for the Linux `.run` installer.
 For example if you don't want samples use `'["--toolkit"]'` (double quotes required)
+See the [Nvidia Docs](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#runfile-advanced) for available options.
+Note that the `--silent` option is already always added by the action itself.

 Default: `'["--toolkit", "--samples"]'`.